Bx23 and Q50 buses: Current bus service

+School trippers

+When school is in session, one Bx23 bus in the counterclockwise direction originates at Donizetti Place, where several schools are located.
+This trip departs at 2:28pm.
+The Q50 covers Monsignor Scanlan High School, where a bus is placed into Pelham Bay service at 2:44pm.

 History

 Two 1999 Orion V CNGs from the former Queens Surface on the QBx1 under MTA operations before (9891; left) and after (9927; right) repainting into MTA colors.

 The QBx1 was in operation since at least the mid-1960s under the Queens Transit Corporation, labeled the "Bx1" on Queens bus maps.
 The route originally operated between Flushing and Pelham Bay Park.
 By 1968, the QBx1 was extended to Co-op City.
 The bus company would become Queens-Steinway Transit Corporation in 1986, and Queens Surface Corporation in 1988.

 On February 27, 2005, the MTA Bus Company took over the operations of the Queens Surface routes as part of the city's takeover of all the remaining privately operated bus routes.

 In 2009, ten buses from the Eastchester Depot near Co-op City (the former New York Bus Service depot) began to operate on QBx1 service.
 Two additional stops in the Bronx were added to the route in June 2010, at Baisley Avenue (southbound) and Kearny Avenue (northbound) both at Bruckner Boulevard, to connect with a pedestrian overpass to the Country Club neighborhood.